-To secure a spot on the Will Smith Zoo School waitlist, a completed Waitlist Registration Form must be submitted through Procare.
+To secure a spot on the Will Smith Zoo School waitlist, a completed Waitlist Registration Form must be submitted through LineLeader along with a \$45 Waitlist Fee.
+This fee is non-refundable.

 When an opening occurs within a classroom, families will be contacted in the order of the date they were added to the waiting list, considering eligibility criteria.
 If an enrollment offer is declined or a family fails to respond, the child's name will be removed from the waitlist.
 Once the child's name has been removed from the waitlist, families must reapply before the child can be considered for enrollment.
-A waitlist application and does not guarantee an enrollment opening for the requested school year.
+Submitting a waitlist fee does not guarantee an enrollment opening for the requested school year.